Parameter-Efficient Fine-Tuning in Large Models: A Survey of Methodologies: Acknowledgements

 The parameter-efficient fine-tuning of MLLM primarily focuses on the model connector.
 It is because maintain consistency for both multimodal and textual data is challenging.
 As a consequence, a modal connector is serially connected right before the LLM, converting multimodal embeddings into understandable text prompt tokens for the LLM.
-Training the model connector on peft dataset bridges the gap between different modal data while ensuring consistency in the input to the LLM.
+Training the model connector on PEFT dataset bridges the gap between different modal data while ensuring consistency in the input to the LLM.
+As a representative PEFT approach within the MLLM framework, the schematic diagram of LLaMA-Adapter~\cite{zhang2023llama} is illustrated in Figure~\ref{fig:mllm_llama_adapter}.

 Generally, the parameter scale of the model connector will not be very large, much smaller than the prevalent LLMs.
-Therefore, full-parameter training instead of peft is more prevalent for model connector.
+Therefore, full-parameter training instead of PEFT is more prevalent for model connector.
 Studies of the model connector primarily focus on the structural design, which will be dedicated to improving the training performance.
 A classic design of the modal connector involves employing a set of learnable query tokens to extract information in a query-based manner, a technique first introduced in \textbf{BLIP-2}~\cite{li2023blip} and subsequently adopted by various projects~\cite{dai2024instructblip}.
 These query-based approaches, reminiscent of Q-Former-style methods, condense visual tokens into a smaller set of representation vectors.
 In the meantime, some methods utilize an MLP-based interface to bridge the modality gap.
 For instance, the \textbf{LLaVA} series ~\cite{liu2023improved, liu2024visual} employs one or two linear MLPs to project visual tokens and align feature dimensions with word embeddings.
 In feature-level fusion, additional modules facilitate deep interaction and fusion between text features and visual features.
 For example, \textbf{Flamingo}~\cite{alayrac2022flamingo} introduces extra cross-attention layers between the frozen Transformer layers of LLMs, enhancing language features with external visual cues.
 In addition, adapters and prompt embedding are also applied to add learnable parameters to fill the gap, such as \textbf{LLaMA Adapter}~\cite{zhang2023llama} and \textbf{CogVLM}~\cite{wang2023cogvlm}.

 Figure \ref{fig: qformer} illustrates the concrete structures of the two designs.
 The first one, pioneered by the LLaVA series, is characterized by its simplicity.
 As highlighted by \cite{liu2024visual}, an MLP composed of basic linear layers is adept at transforming multimodal embeddings into LLM prompt tokens.